pnwairfire/bluesky/README.md

         }
     ]

-Assume this data is in a file called fires.json, and you run it through the fuelbeds module, with the following:
+Assume that this data is in a file called fires.json, and that you run it through the fuelbeds module, with the following:

     ./bin/bsp -i fires.json fuelbeds

-You would get the folloing output (which is the input json with the addition of 'fuelbeds' array):
+You would get the folloing output (which is the input json with the addition of the 'fuelbeds' array):

     [{
         "slope": 10.0,